-The detailed description of the tax configuration process is available in the section Setting up sales tax of this manual.
+The detailed description of the tax configuration process is available in the section Setting up Sales Tax of this manual.

 Membership-specific Payment Methods

-With the module Memberships for payment methods you will be able to give additional payment options to certain groups of customers in your store; for example, to enable PayPal Express Checkout for wholesale buyers only.
+With the addon Memberships for payment methods you will be able to give additional payment options to certain groups of customers in your store; for example, to enable PayPal Express Checkout for wholesale buyers only.

 You’ll need to use this field to specify the membership to which the payment method should be available (Figure 12).
 At checkout your customers will be able to see only the payment methods available to their membership group.